Note: I may earn money or products from the companies, products, or links mentioned in this post.

 - Refrigerate again.

-Final Garnishing: Top it off with a generous sprinkle of roasted shredded coconut or coconut chips.
+Final Garnishing: Top it off with a generous sprinkle of toasted shredded coconut or coconut chips.

 Note: Roast the coconut chips or shredded coconut in a pan without oil.
 Roast it until it shows a golden brown color.